-Output goes back high again once capacitor drops to 1/3 supply voltage and the capacitor starts charging again.
+Output goes back high again once the capacitor drops to 1/3 of the supply voltage and the capacitor starts charging again.

-The primary factor setting the timing for any given capacitor is how much light is falling on the light dependent resistor, which sets it’s resistance.
+The primary factor setting the timing for any given capacitor in this circuit is how much light is falling on the light dependent resistor.
+Light level sets it’s resistance.

 The faster the timing goes (brighter LDR) the higher pitch or faster clicking of the buzzer.